Salient features of IT Act 2000(Information Technology Act)

 Child Pornography: Along with reducing the term of imprisonment and increasing the fine for publishing obscene material in electronic form, an array of sections have also been inserted under Section 67, one among which recognizes publishing child pornography as a felonious act.

 Cyber Cafes: Cybercrimes like sending obscene e-mails to harass individuals, identity theft, and maliciously acquiring net banking passwords have many at times been taking place at Cyber Cafes.
 Due to the lack of inclusion of ‘Cyber Cafes’ in the IT Act, they are incapable of being regulated.
 The 2008 amendment explicitly defines them and includes them under the term ‘intermediaries’, thus allowing several aspects of the Act to be applicable to them.
+This lead to an great movement of the government that they did IT Act 2000 amendment which became information technology amendment act 2008.

 Government Interception and Monitoring: The new amendment allows the government to listen in to your phone calls, read your SMS’s and emails, and monitor the websites you visit without getting a warrant from a magistrate.
 The same clause under the Telegraph Act was restricted by the condition of public emergency or safety, but the new amendment drops all such restrictions, vastly extending the government’s power.